ngs-docs/angus/feel-free-to-reach-out.md

 ---

+### Sichong Peng
+- My study focuses on completing functional annotation of the horse genome.
+I have a strong interest of applying genomics tools to non-model organisms to improve health care of companion and agricultral animals.
+  - contact: scpeng@ucdavis.edu

+---

 ### [Chissa Rivaldi](https://twitter.com/powerofcheez)
 - I am rooted in population/landscape genetics, parasite, and amplicon sequencing studies.
 I script in bash, python, and R, and increasingly automation flows like snakemake.
   - contact: [@powerofcheez](https://twitter.com/powerofcheez); clrivaldi@gmail.com

 ---